gloriapul/61040-portfolio/assignments/assignment2.md

 > setHobby (user: User, hobby: String)
 >> requires the user to exist and for hobby to not already be active in set of hobbies, hobby must also be part of preset list of available hobbies on app \
->> effects adds the user's hobby that they entered or received as a result from a matching quiz to set of hobbies and marks it as active or just marks hobby from inactive to active\
+>> effects adds the user's hobby that they entered or received as a result from a matching quiz to set of hobbies and marks it as active or just marks hobby from inactive to active if already in set

 > closeHobby (user: User, hobby: String)
 >> requires the user to exist and for hobby to be active in set of hobbies\